V4Fire/Core/src/core/queue/merge/README.md

 This module provides a class to organize a [[Queue]] data structure with support of task merging by a specified hash function.
 It means that the same tasks aren't duplicated.
 See [`core/queue`](src_core_queue.html) for more information.

-## Providing a hash function

-To provide a function to calculate task hashes, use the structure constructor.
-By default, all hashes are calculated via `Object.fastHash`.

 ## Usage

 ```js